Steel Challenge - Weld County Practical Shooters

 Range Master: Steve Hopkins

-Match check in starts at 8:00 AM in the pistol classroom (One competitor in the room at a time and please wear a face covering).
+Match check in starts at 8:00 AM in the pistol classroom.
+(9:00 AM Winter)

-New Shooters Class also starts at 7:30 AM at the pistol pavilion.
-Check in at 7:15 AM.
+New Shooters Class starts at 8:00 AM at the pistol pavilion.
+(9:00 AM Winter)

-Range/berm assignments and final squad assignments will be provided at check in.
+General Match information: Range/berm assignments and final squad assignments will be provided at check in.
 Squad rotation instructions will be provided at the Shooters Meeting.
 Each squad will self RO and score.
-Stage boxes will be provided at each berm and will stay on that berm.
-Scoring devices will be assigned to each squad and will rotate with the squad.
-Minimize RO and scoring duties to 2 or 3 competitors.
-Squad members should wear gloves at all times unless shooting, performing RO duties, or scoring.
-DQ protocol; using the stage box radio contact the MD or RM immediately if a DQ situation occurs.
-Once your squad has completed shooting your final stage, and when given the word to do so, each squad will tear down that stage and prepare the props for pick up.
+Stage boxes and scoring devices will be provided at each berm and stay on that berm.
+DQ protocol: using the stage box radio contact the MD or RM immediately if a DQ situation occurs.
+Once your squad has completed shooting your final stage, and only when given the word to do so, each squad will tear down that stage and prepare the props for pick up.

-If you are a new shooter to USPSA/SCSA email me so I can plan accordingly for the New Shooters class.
+If you are a new shooter to USPSA/SCSA email us so we can plan accordingly for the New Shooters class.

 The following safety information applies: